Counts of Montfort (Swabia): Table of rulers

-(Note: Here the numbering of the counts is the same for all counties, as all were titled Counts of Montfort, despite of the different parts of land or particular numbering of the rulers.
+(Note: Here the numbering of the counts is the same for all counties, as all were titled Counts of Montfort, despite the different parts of land or particular numbering of the rulers.
 The counts are numbered by the year of their succession.)

 Prince of Montfort

 In 1810, the Tettnang territory was adjudicated to the Kingdom of Württemberg.
 In 1816, King Frederick I vested his daughter Catharina and her husband Jérôme Bonaparte with the titles of Princess and Prince of Montfort (French: prince de Montfort).
 This princely title continued in the family by descent.